silverbulletmd/silverbullet/website/API/service.md

 #api/syscall

-Exposes a simple service registry API leveraged by various parts of SilverBullet, see [[Services]].
+Exposes a simple service registry API leveraged by various parts of SilverBullet, see [[Service]].

 ## Example
 ```space-lua